Felipyan19/todo-list-loganIT/README.md

 Experience the ease and elegance of organized task management.
 Let our Todo List be your trusted companion in staying on top of your daily agenda.

-For detailed documentation, including function parameters and usage, refer to the [JsDoc documentation](https://docs-rg7swyfto-felipyan19.vercel.app/).
+For detailed documentation, including function parameters and usage, refer to the [JsDoc documentation](https://docs-todo-list.vercel.app//).

 ## Getting Started

 To start managing your tasks with our Todo List, follow these simple steps:

-1. Clone the repository: `git clone https://github.com/your-username/todo-list.git`
+1. Clone the repository: `git clone https://github.com/Felipyan19/todo-list-loganIT.git`
 2. Install dependencies: `npm install`
-3. Run the application: `npm start`
+3. Run the application: `npm run dev`

 Feel free to explore the codebase, delve into the components, and tailor the project to suit your task management needs.